ktor-doc-jp/ktor-doc-jp/pages/servers/application.md

 `mymodule` is an extension method of the class `Application` (where `Application` is the *receiver*).
 Since it is defined as a top-level function, Kotlin creates a JVM class with a `Kt` suffix (`FileNameKt`), and adds the extension method as a static method with the received as its first parameter.
-In this case the class name is `MainKt` in the `com.example.myapp` package, and the Java method signature would be `static public void mymodule(Application app)`.
+In this case, the class name is `MainKt` in the `com.example.myapp` package, and the Java method signature would be `static public void mymodule(Application app)`.
 {: .note}